 Best Dry Industrial Vacuum Cleaner

 Note: As we mentioned, this is a dry vacuum cleaner.
-It excels at cleaning dust, dirt and other debris from carpets and hard floors, but isn't suitable for wet spills.
+It excels at cleaning dust, dirt and other debris from carpets and hard floors, but isn’t suitable for wet spills.
+The video below is of the NRV200-21, which is a very similar model.

 The Numatic has proven to be a popular choice amongst industrial and commercial users – and it’s easy to see why.
 The bags do a great job of sealing in dust and it’s a powerful machine.
 The vacuum also doesn’t lose suction despite having a lower wattage than previous Henry vacuums.